marcio/react-skylight/README.md

 }
 ```

-### An Example with new styles, overriding backgroud of dialog to red
+### An Example with new styles, overriding dialog background color to red

 ```js